-I live with my husband, son, daughter, and dogs in Wellsboro, PA.
-We have 13 bikes (I'm only counting the working ones), three kayaks, one SUP, and too much camping gear.
+I live with my husband and family in Wellsboro, PA.
+We have 12 bikes (I'm only counting the working ones), five kayaks, two canoes, two SUPs, and too much camping gear.
 My life revolves around good friends who don't expect my house to be clean, outside play (on the rocks, under water, in the mud, on ice, up in trees), local food, campfires, community theater, music, and stories.
 Recently I've started hunting (I only shoot what I'll eat) and fishing as I explore what it means to be of this place: Tioga County, Pennsylvania.
-I recently became associate publisher at Mountain Home magazine, where I'd been a freelance writer for a few years.
+In 2021 I became associate editor & publisher at Mountain Home magazine, where I'd been a freelance writer for a few years.
 Before that, I taught part-time at Mansfield University in Creative Writing, Outdoor Recreation Leadership, and Women's Studies.
 My courses included Rock Climbing, Poetry Writing, Creative Nonfiction, Fiction Writing, and Women Outdoors.
-I still teach writing workshops, freelance write, and work at Pine Creek Outfitters as a weekend warrior.
+I still teach writing workshops, freelance write, and find ways to combine my love of the arts and outdoors any chance I get.

 My adventure memoir, When Everything Beyond the Walls Is Wild: Being a Woman Outdoors in America, came out in 2019.
 I enjoy visiting classes to talk about gender, outdoor recreation, and wildness/wilderness, as well as giving readings.
 I've presented at several schools including Appalachian State University, Warren Wilson College, Corning Community College, Mansfield University, and Western Carolina University (before the pandemic caused events to be canceled).
 The book has been used in a variety of college classes, and I'm happy to do free virtual visits to any classes for which it is assigned, such as I did at UC Davis.